repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheOppositeOfATransientReferenceMustBeTransientIfItIsProxyResolving
+/*
-message
+The opposite of a transient reference must be transient if it is proxy resolving
-'The opposite of a transient reference must be transient if it is proxy resolving'
+*/

 context EReference